shahrton/Duem/README.md

 ### MS Windows Users who lack Python
 The file duem_1.5.2.exe is the actual duem binary (made with pyinstaller) and can be placed in any folder the user desires.
 It has been tested on Windows 10.
-Either add this folder to your PATH environment variable, or choose a folder already in your PATH, and add a file named `duem.bat` which will consist of something like the following lines:
+Either add this folder to your PATH environment variable, or choose a folder already in your PATH.
+Or you could add a file named `duem.bat` which will consist of something like the following lines:
 ```
   @echo off
   REM This is to run duem, the du emulator